trondreitan/RAMU-MSOM/empirical_original_files/README.txt

 * allsamples_with_counts_and_metainfo.csv - Contains number of subsamples for the first year (which was missing from our currennt subsample data sheet).

-Plotting file:
-* formation_ages.csv - Contains estimates of the start and end of each formation, used for plotting.

 Output file:
 * expanded_infile.csv - Is the site-aggrated occupancy data used for the analyses.